PayalUmraliya/PUCustomActionSheet/README.md

 ## Installation

-Download the sample code and add only one file named `PUCustomActionSheet.swift` in your project and start using shown as in demo.
+Download the sample code, add the file `PUCustomActionSheet.swift` to your project, and instantly experience the power of PUCustomActionSheet.
+Follow the simple demo instructions to start using it right away.

 ## License